prabin544/reading-notes/README.md

 This repo is intendent to save reading materials for 401/301 Course as we make progress in class.

-## Code 401 - Intermediate Software Development
+## Code 401 - Advance Software Development

 - 1st Python 401 Reading
 - Testing and Modules